RhapsodyInGeek/just-godot-things/README.md

 All entities on here are provided as is, with no guarantees of functionality within your own projects nor any guarantees of instruction or troubleshooting.

-All entity code provided under [**Creative Commons Zero**](https://creativecommons.org/share-your-work/public-domain/cc0/) where applicable, except where restricted by the Godot, Qodot, or Trenchbroom licenses.
+All entity code provided under [**MIT-0**](LICENSE.md) where applicable, except where restricted by the Godot, Qodot, or Trenchbroom licenses.
 If you wish to give credit for using these entities or methods either in part or in full, you can credit us as either:

 <p align=center><b>Blue Key Games</b><br><br>
 or<br><br>